 We could also think about MySpace and Facebook - MySpace was pretty big for a while in the early 2000s, and although it set the standard for social networks, it didn’t stick.
-Facebook swooped in and took the role of the principal global social network instead.
-The idea here is that there have been some great ideas in the past that floundered for one reason and another, so innovation teams in organizations can use them as inspiration to come up with more successful versions of those industry trends that will somehow break the mould.
+Facebook swooped in and stole the role of principal global social network instead.
+The idea here is that there have been some great ideas in the past that floundered for one reason or another, so innovation teams in organizations can use them as inspiration to come up with more successful versions of those industry trends that will somehow break the mold.

 Communicating with customers

-Everyone on the internet has a voice - and so, customer opinions are more important than ever.
+The internet has given many people a voice.
+Customer opinions are out in the open, which makes them more important than ever before for a business.
 But not only is it important for clients to feel heard in order to generate loyalty - it’s also beneficial for innovation teams to listen to customer feedback and utilize it when designing future products and services.

 Keeping an eye on the competition